Finally have Exchange email working on the iPhone

 The iPhone now officially rocks my world.

 Yea, it should have been WAY easier to setup a simple integration with my work email, but that certainly wasn’t the case.
-However, the device offers so many other sexy features that I’m willing to overlook an evening of painful tinkering for the daily joy of using the iPhone.
+However, the device offers so many other snazzy features that I’m willing to overlook an evening of painful tinkering for the daily joy of using the iPhone.
 I mean, come on…how cool is it to cruise down the road and then accomplish the following sequence (at a stop light, of course):

 - Hit Google Maps, using the cell towers to pinpoint my location